Deniliquin 75mm Field Gun: History

-The efforts and sacrifices of the Australian armed forces in World War I were significant in the history of this country.
+The efforts and sacrifices of the Australian armed forces in World War I were significant in the history of the country.
 Proportionally, Australia suffered the most casualties of any British army and only one fallen soldier, Major General William Throsby Bridges, was ever returned to Australia for burial.
 With the war heroes laid to rest on foreign soils, local war memorials became a popular method through which the Australian community could commemorate those lost.
 Per head of population, Australia had more World War I memorials than any other country in the world and they quickly became a potent symbol of the significant contributions and sacrifices made by the entirely volunteer Australian armed forces.

 Following the conclusion of the Great War, there was a surge of public interest in obtaining war trophies captured by the Australian forces to display alongside the memorials.
 Artillery had emerged as a dominant force in the war and war trophies (particularly guns) became a powerful symbol to the Australian people of a conflict fought so far away from the community that was so affected by its events.

 At the time, the role of the volunteer armed forces in the First World War played a significant part in the shaping of the Australian national identity.
 To celebrate and provide tangible evidence of these efforts, Australia was eager to obtain these war trophies from the British Empire.
 Britain had an extensive military history but to Australia, having only recently achieved independence, these trophies were important as a form of national recognition and compensation for the great sacrifices made by its people.

 As well as a powerful form of commemoration, war trophies were also a recognisable source of national pride (and even propaganda) in the community.
 The public display of trophies continued a long-held British tradition of disarming the enemy and parading the spoils of the conflict (the war booty) in the victorious country.
 Trophies were physical proof of victory and defeat of the enemy in battle.
 The displayed weapons also had a valuable effect in instilling a military spirit into the boys thereby ensuring nationalistic sentiment in the community to stimulate recruitment for possible future conflicts.

 After the weapons (captured during the Great War) had been shipped back to Britain, the Australian Government was alerted to the fact that the British National War Museum (now the Imperial Museum) was intending to retain the trophies.
 Australia's Prime Minister, Billy Hughes, wrote to the Governor-General requesting the weapons captured by Australian forces be returned to Australia as a relic of their efforts overseas.